rhymeyang/Se/docs/308B/BusinessResilience.md

 **Figure 5-33** Recovery objective development flowchart

-- **Site Recovery Options**
-  - In a worst-case disaster scenario, the site where information systems reside is partially or completely destroyed.
+**Site Recovery Options**<br/>In a worst-case disaster scenario, the site where information systems reside is partially or completely destroyed.
 In most cases, the organization cannot afford to wait for the damaged or destroyed facility to be restored, as this could take weeks or months.
 If an organization can take _that_ long to recover an application, you’d have to wonder whether it is needed at all.
 The assumption has got to be that in a disaster scenario, critical applications will be recovered in another location.
 This other location is called a _recovery site_.
 There are two dimensions to the process of choosing a recovery site: the first is the speed at which the application will be recovered at the recovery site; the second is the location of the recovery site itself.
 Both are discussed here.

 As you might expect, speed costs.
 If a system is to be recovered within a few minutes or hours, the costs will be much higher than if the system can be recovered in five days.